Aisle5Oakland/aisle5oakland.github.io/_beermenu/74-AlpineBeerCompanyDuetIPA.md

  - is_sour: " "
 long_desc: "Single IPA made with Simcoe and Amarillo hops in harmony.
 This is a balanced IPA - not too hoppy, not too bitter."
 ---

-This is a description for Alpine Beer Company Duet IPA